vaishudon/Go-Local/README.md

 1. After searching for a product on Amazon, click the Go Local extension
 2. A few products made by local sellers will appear.
 You will see:
-  i.
-Seller's name
+    1. Seller's name
-  ii.
-Seller's description
+    2. Seller's description
-  iii.
-Product pricing
+    3. Product pricing
-  iv.
-Seller's Rating
+    4. Seller's Rating
-3. Click on the desired product to learn more about it.
+3. Click on the desired product to learn more about it!

 ## Future Updates
 In Go Local 1.0, the main feature includes the ability to browse solely products from local businesses on [Etsy](https://www.etsy.com/).
 Future versions of Go Local will include: